ray-project/ray/doc/source/rllib/rllib-training.rst

 ---------------

 At a high level, RLlib provides an ``Algorithm`` class which holds a policy for environment interaction.
-Through the algorithm's interface, the policy can be trained, checkpointed, or an action computed.
+Through the algorithm's interface, you can train the policy compute actions, or store your algorithms.
 In multi-agent training, the algorithm manages the querying and optimization of multiple policies at once.

 .. image:: images/rllib-api.svg